Public health act funeral policy

 • provided on request without charge

-Where there is to be a service, our funeral director will arrange the lead.
-This will be from either a:
+Where there is to be a service, our funeral director will arrange for a:

-• representative of the faith of the deceased
+• a representative of the faith of the deceased to lead the service

 If a non-religious service is appropriate, a civil funeral celebrant will be used.
 The family and /or friends may be asked to select the music to be played at this service.

-Where you have expressed a desire to attend, you will be provided with details of the funeral.
-This is so you can attend the service to pay your respects.
-If possible, you will be given 3 working days' notice of the date and time of the service.
-The service will be simple and unfortunately it will not be possible to offer alternative venues or to change the date and time.
-Where possible, we will attend the funeral.
+Where you have expressed a wish to attend you will be provided with details of the funeral so you may attend the funeral service to pay your respects should you wish to do so.
+They will where possible, be arranged within four weeks of the Council accepting a Public Health Funeral.
+Those who have advised that they wish to attend a service will where possible be given 3 working day's notice of the date and time of the service.
+The service will be simple and unfortunately it will not be possible to offer alternative venues or to change the date and time when the service will be held.
+We will usually attend the funeral where it is possible to do so.

 We will arrange for a cremation or burial.
-Family and friends may wish to attend.
+Family and friends may wish to attend the funeral.

 There is no charge for this.